-Mukilteo will initiate the Periodic Review with a series of targeted community meetings and at least one open house.
-Public comments received during these events will be posted on the Periodic Review webpage.
+Mukilteo initiated the Periodic Review with a series of targeted community meetings and at least one open house.
+Public comments received during these events were posted on the Periodic Review webpage.

-2.4 Notice mailing list
+2.4 Notice Mailing List

-An email list of interested parties will be created, advertised and maintained by the City of Mukilteo.
+An email list of interested parties was created, advertised and maintained by the City of Mukilteo.
 The list will be used to notify interested parties regarding Periodic Review progress and participation opportunities.
 Interested parties will be added to the list by contacting the Planning Department.